Stewori/JyNI/README.md

 ## 3. Installing JyNI

 This section explains how to install JyNI using prebuilt binary files.
-If you want to built JyNI yourself, skip to section [4.
+If you want to build JyNI yourself, skip to section [4.
 Building and testing](#4-building-and-testing).

 * Download `JyNI.jar` and the binaries for your system.